Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 -  [css-tricks.com](https://css-tricks.com/): Useful CSS styling tips.
 -  [developer.mozilla.org](https://developer.mozilla.org/):Used to source how to use JavaScript.
 ### **Acknowledgements**
-- A huge thanks to Owonikoko Oluwaseun, My Mentor for continuous support and inspire me to push myself beyond where I think I can go.
+- A huge thanks to Owonikoko Oluwaseun, My Mentor for, continuous support and inspire me to push myself beyond where I think I can go.
 - Tutor support at Code Institute for their support.

 # [&#8686;](#Top)